TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-We begin with a standard `nmap` scan to identify open ports and running services:
+We start with a standard `nmap` scan to identify open ports and running services:

 <br />